ddmitov/perl-executing-browser/README.md

 The ``index.htm`` file of the demo package demonstrates how to start one script in two instances immediately after a page is loaded.

 ## Selecting Files and Folders
 Selecting files or folders with their full paths is performed by clicking a link to a pseudo filename composed from the name of the JavaScript object with the settings of the wanted dialog and a ``.dialog`` extension.
-Selected files or folders are seamlessly inserted into the HTML DOM of the local page using the ``target`` object property. ``target`` must be an unique name of a valid HTML DOM element or JavaScript function.
-All selected files or folders are inserted into the specified DOM element or passed to the specified JavaScript function as its only argument.
+Selected files or folders are seamlessly inserted in any local page using the ``target`` object property. ``target`` must be an id of a valid HTML DOM element or the name of a JavaScript function which receives all selected files or folders as its only argument.

 ```html
 <a href="select_file.dialog">Select existing file</a>